junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > the ghosts come to bunker, see Lucifer, some discussion, try to look for ways, gather souls for Lucifer
 >
-> ~~Jo trolls Dean about her observation on him and Cas (mood lighter)~~
+> INT. bunker corridor (Dean, Jo)
 >
-> INT. bunker dungeon (Sam, Lucifer)
->
-> Lucifer taunts Sam, show some overtaking, lead to next hint of Mary/John's souls in Lawrence, Kansas (call from woman living there, Jenny? toddler Ritchie 12y old)
+> Jo trolls Dean about her observation on him and Cas (mood lighter, supportive friend regarding Dean/Cas)

 The view in the bunker looks surreal even for them, Dean thinks, when Bobby leads the rest of them through the Vail and into the bunker.